Cyberuben/ProjectResume/README.md

 The goal of the project is to create a simple webapplication that features a Vue frontend and a .NET 3.1 API.

+**Important:** This is a practice project to learn .NET Core and as a demo project for future contracts.
+Suggestions on how to improve are extremely appriciated.

 Feature roadmap:

 - [ ] List of projects (title, thumbnail, short description, used technologies)